 - (Mixed): default setting.
 Enables encoding of the data using a combination of all the following encoding modes based on the type of data found.
 Normally this setting produces the best results.

 - Ascii: enables encoding of all of the 256 characters of the standard ASCII table.
 Produces the best results on numeric characters and ASCII values between 0 and 127.

 - C40: enables encoding of numbers, letters, and a few special characters.
-Best suited for alphanumeric codes with mostly upper case text.
+Best for alphanumeric codes with mostly upper case text.

 - Text: enables encoding of numbers, letters, and a few special characters.
-Best suited for alphanumeric codes with mostly lower case text.
+Best for alphanumeric codes with mostly lower case text.

 - X12: enables encoding of the characters included in the ANSI X12 set.